The Flu Vaccine

 When Should a Person Get Vaccinated?

-The best time to get a flu shot in the United States is before flu season starts.
+The best time to get a flu vaccine in the United States is before flu season starts.
 This gives the body a chance to build up immunity before the winter flu season.
-So you'll want to get vaccinated as soon as this year's flu vaccine becomes available in your area.
-(Your mom or dad should be able to find out when that is from your doctor's office, or ask your school nurse.)
+It's best to get vaccinated as soon as this year's flu vaccine becomes available in your area.
+(Your mom or dad should be able to find out when that is from your doctor's office, or you can ask your school nurse.)

-If you can't get vaccinated right away, you can still get a flu shot throughout flu season and have some protection against the flu.
-You also can protect yourself against the flu by washing your hands frequently.
+Even if you can't get vaccinated right away, getting a flu vaccine after flu season begins will still give you some protection.
+You also can protect yourself against the flu (and many other infections) by washing your hands well and often.

 What's in a Flu Vaccine?